shalin4788/GuidedCapstone/README.md

 1) Data cleansing was performed primarily focusing on the following
--	Handling the missing and NA values o	Which were handled mostly using mean, ffill and fillna methods
+-	Handling the missing and NA values
 -	Removing duplicate rows

-o	However, no duplicate rows were identified
-2) Exploratory Data Analysis was performed
+2) Exploratory Data Analysis was performed to find co-relation between variables

 **Training data set development, Model development and selection**